This online section presents editorials by the Post-Gazette, letters to the editor, Perspectives and Forum pieces and cartoons by Rob Rogers.

 The idea is considered, challenged, argued and researched.
 Before long, it becomes a full-blown opinion - ready to be written down as an editorial.

 If only editorial writing was as easy as it sounds!
-Before impressing you with how difficult it is, and how clever I am, and thus how much I need a raise, let me first define my terms.
+Before impressing you with how difficult it is, and how clever the Editorial Board is, and thus how much they need a raise, let me first define some terms.

 Unfortunately, people often would confuse Editorial Writers with, well, editorial writers.
 Just so life won't be too simple, the term "editorial" is both specific and general in common usage.

-I am an editorial writer in the strict journalistic sense; that is to say, I am one of those who writes the unsigned opinions that appear under the paper's masthead on the Editorial Page.
+Prior to my retirement at the end of 2014, I was an editorial writer in the strict journalistic sense; that is to say, I was one of those who wrote the unsigned opinions that appear under the paper's masthead on the Editorial Page.

 These editorials are not to be confused with the products of the lower-case editorial department, the majority of journalists on the paper who report the news and are obliged to keep their opinions out of it.

-My job is to get opinions in it.
+The job of the editorial writer is to get opinions in it.
 These sort of editorials - the topic of our discussion today - typically tell the president what is wrong with the country, or tell the country what is wrong with the president (i.e., he won't listen to our editorials).

 And where do we get these ideas about the president (or, for the matter, about anything else that becomes a subject of an editorial)?